Volkswagen Polo Mk5

 The Volkswagen Polo Mk5 is the fifth generation of the Polo, a supermini-class car manufactured by Volkswagen since 2009.
 The vehicle unveiled at the 2009 Geneva Motor Show in March 2009, while the three-door version was unveiled at the 2009 Frankfurt Motor Show in September 2009.
 A four-door long-wheelbase sedan version has been produced and sold outside Europe in several emerging markets since 2010 either as the Volkswagen Vento or the Volkswagen Polo sedan.
 A short-wheelbase sedan version was sold in India between 2016 and 2020 as the Volkswagen Ameo.

-As of November 2022, the Polo Mk5 is continued to be produced in South Africa as the Polo Vivo.
+As of November 2022, the Polo Mk5 continues to be produced in South Africa as the Polo Vivo.
 The production of the Mk5 Polo at the India plant stopped in 2022, with the last Polo being sold in August 2022.

 Overview

 Internally designated Typ 6R, the Polo Mk5 is based on Volkswagen's PQ25 platform shared with the SEAT Ibiza Mk4 and the Audi A1 Mk1.
 It was designed by a team led by Walter de Silva, following the styling direction of the Scirocco Mk3 and the Golf Mk6.